There

 recognition that we cannot undo what has been done, we discover,

-like an unsuspected brightness in a dark place, that we are
+like an unsuspected source of light in a dark place, that we

-always on a journey, and that no matter where we are, we can
+are always on a journey, and that no matter where we are, we

-always choose to remake ourselves according to new values we
+can always choose to remake ourselves according to new values

 Kudos